nickdunn/far_future_cache_controller/README.markdown

 The only sound way to achieve this is to change the asset file name itself.
 The the most part this is completely impractical given the number of assets that may change between each release.
 If you're deploying your website directly from git then each time you make a deployment the latest HEAD value will change; a value that is ideal for creating unique URLs.

-This extension provides a single parameter in the Param Pool: `$git-head`.
+This extension provides a single parameter in the Param Pool: `$cache-controller`.
 This will be a hash string which you should use to build URLs to assets served from your Symphony `/workspace` folder.
 Build URLs in the following way:

-	/workspace/{$git-head}/...
+	/workspace/{$cache-controller}/...

 So if your existing URL to a file is: